won-j/M1399_000200-2020fall/project/project.md

 ## Stochastic optimization

 In large-scale optimization, often the objective function or its derivatives can only be estimated.
-In this case, *stochastic* methods comes at a rescue.
+In this case, *stochastic* methods comes to rescue.
 Recent developments include:

 * Liang, Tengyuan, and Weijie J. Su.
 "Statistical inference for the population landscape via moment-adjusted stochastic gradients."
 Journal of the Royal Statistical Society -- Series B (2019): 431-456.